adam3smith/lis546_Sp24/content/linked-data.md

 ---
 # Linked Data
 **Original Author: Nic Weber**
-**Editing & Updates: Bree Norlander**
+**Editing & Updates: Bree Norlander, Sebastian Karcher**

 The ninth week in Data Curation II addresses the prospect of linked data for curation.
-At various points this quarter we have discussed the idea of semantically enhanced data that takes on a form of artificial intelligence.
-This "intelligence" is practically achieved through enhanced markup of data and web infrastructure that enables applications to make use of data that are published following strict linked data standards.
-Thus far we have touched on, but not explored in-depth the ways that linked data practically manifests in curation work.
+At various points this quarter we have discussed the idea of semantically enhanced data.
+The 'magic' of linked data works through enhanced markup of data and web infrastructure that enables applications to make use of data that are published following strict linked data standards.
+Thus far we have touched on, but not explored in-depth, the ways that linked data practically manifests in curation work.
 In the following module, I will introduce some working definitions and provide an overview of concepts related to linked data and the promise, but ultimate failure of the semantic web.

 ## The Early Web